 Under the Afaxys compliance policies, all reported allegations of non-compliance are investigated by the Chief Compliance Officer and reviewed by the compliance committee.
 Corrective actions are recommended, reviewed and approved by the compliance committee.
 Where appropriate, corrective actions are implemented to ensure any reported incident is resolved in a timely fashion and to prevent reoccurrence of similar issues.

 As of the date of this declaration, to the best of our knowledge, Afaxys is in compliance with applicable federal and state laws and regulations, including recording and reporting payments under the Physician Payment Sunshine Act and similar state statutes, that apply to our business.
 (May 31, 2023)

 Pursuant to Chapter 8, Section 119402(d) of Part 15 of Division 104 of the California Health and Safety Code, Afaxys has set an annual dollar limit on gifts (defined as anything of value, including meals), promotional materials, or items or activities that Afaxys employees may give or otherwise provide to an individual healthcare provider.
 Afaxys has set that annual spending limit at $1,500.
 (May 31, 2023)

 3. Annual Declaration for California

-Based on Afaxys’ good faith understanding of the requirements of Chapter 8, Section 119402(d) of Part 15 of Division 104 of the California Health and Safety Code, and to the best of its knowledge, Afaxys is in compliance in all material respects with this Chapter.
-(May 31, 2020)
+To the best of our knowledge, and based on our good faith understanding of the statutory requirements, Afaxys’ is in compliance in all material respects with the requirements of Chapter 8, Section 119402(d) of Part 15 of Division 104 of the California Health and Safety Code, (May 31, 2023)